aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_appsnglinst.md

 ## AppSnglInst              --  single instance vs multiple instance of app

 ## Desc
-single instance vs multiple instance of app
+* user ability to specify whether app should only run single instance

 ## See also
 * __blank__